Source code for pqdict

 [docs] def topvalue(self, default: Any = __marker) -> Any: """Return the value of the item with highest priority.
 If ``default`` is provided and pqdict is empty, then return ``default``, otherwise raise ``Empty``. """ if self._heap: return self._heap[0].value elif default is self.__marker: raise Empty("pqdict is empty") else: return default

-[docs] def topitem(self, default: Any = __marker) -> Tuple[Any, Any]: """Return the item with highest priority.
+[docs] def topitem(self, default: Any = __marker) -> Any: """Return the item with highest priority.
 Raises ``Empty`` if pqdict is empty. """ if self._heap: node = self._heap[0] return node.key, node.value elif default is self.__marker: raise Empty("pqdict is empty") else: return default

 [docs] def popvalue(self, default: Any = __marker) -> Any: """Remove and return the value of the item with highest priority.
 If ``default`` is provided and pqdict is empty, then return ``default``, otherwise raise ``Empty``. """ if self._heap: return heappop(self._heap, self._position, self._precedes).value elif default is self.__marker: raise Empty("pqdict is empty") else: return default

-[docs] def popitem(self, default: Any = __marker) -> Tuple[Any, Any]: """Remove and return the item with highest priority.
+[docs] def popitem(self, default: Any = __marker) -> Any: """Remove and return the item with highest priority.
 Raises ``Empty`` if pqdict is empty. """ if self._heap: node = heappop(self._heap, self._position, self._precedes) return node.key, node.value elif default is self.__marker: raise Empty("pqdict is empty") else: return default

-[docs] def additem(self, key: Any, value: Any) -> None: """Add a new item.
+[docs] def additem(self, key: KT, value: VT) -> None: """Add a new item.
 Raises ``KeyError`` if key is already in the pqdict. """ if key in self._position: raise KeyError(f"{key} is already in the queue") prio = self._keyfn(value) if self._keyfn else value node = Node(key, value, prio) heappush(self._heap, self._position, self._precedes, node)

-[docs] def updateitem(self, key: Any, new_val: Any) -> None: """Update the priority value of an existing item.
+[docs] def updateitem(self, key: KT, new_val: VT) -> None: """Update the priority value of an existing item.
 Raises ``KeyError`` if key is not in the pqdict. """ if key not in self._position: raise KeyError(key) prio = self._keyfn(new_val) if self._keyfn else new_val node = Node(key, new_val, prio) heapupdate(self._heap, self._position, self._precedes, node)

-[docs] def pushpopitem(self, key: Any, value: Any) -> Tuple[Any, Any]: """Insert a new item and return the top-priority item.
+[docs] def pushpopitem(self, key: KT, value: VT) -> tuple[KT, VT]: """Insert a new item and return the top-priority item.
 Equivalent to inserting a new item followed by removing the top priority item, but faster.
 Raises ``KeyError`` if the new key is already in the pqdict. """ if key in self._position: raise KeyError(f"{key} is already in the queue") prio = self._keyfn(value) if self._keyfn else value node = heappushpop( self._heap, self._position, self._precedes, Node(key, value, prio) ) return node.key, node.value

-[docs] def popkeys(self) -> Iterator[Any]: """Remove items, returning keys in descending order of priority rank.""" try: while True: yield self.pop() except Empty: return
+[docs] def popkeys(self) -> Iterator[KT]: """Remove items, returning keys in descending order of priority rank.""" try: while True: yield self.pop() except Empty: return

-[docs] def popvalues(self) -> Iterator[Any]: """Remove items, returning values in descending order of priority rank.""" try: while True: yield self.popvalue() except Empty: return
+[docs] def popvalues(self) -> Iterator[VT]: """Remove items, returning values in descending order of priority rank.""" try: while True: yield self.popvalue() except Empty: return

-[docs] def popitems(self) -> Iterator[Tuple[Any, Any]]: """Remove and return items in descending order of priority rank.""" try: while True: yield self.popitem() except Empty: return
+[docs] def popitems(self) -> Iterator[tuple[KT, VT]]: """Remove and return items in descending order of priority rank.""" try: while True: yield self.popitem() except Empty: return

 [docs] def heapify(self, key: Any = __marker) -> None: """Repair a broken heap.
 If a change in a single, mutable value caused the break, you can provide ``key`` to repair the heap by relocating that item. """ if key is self.__marker: heapify(self._heap, self._position, self._precedes) else: if key not in self._position: raise KeyError(key) heaprepair(self._heap, self._position, self._precedes, self._position[key])